How to Use Coupons: Extreme Couponing Made Simple

 Never forget the art of buying everything online.
 Although you may not clip coupons, you can find them online with some digging and shopping online can save you tons of time and just as much money, when you put in a little effort.

 In any case, Extreme Couponing never ceases to provide entertainment.
 It also provides a glimpse into both the light and dark side of coupon clipping.
-On the plus side, couponers have an amazingly tight online community which has no problem pooling their resources.
+On the plus side, couponers have an amazingly tight online community that has no problem pooling their resources.
 On the other hand, the program demonstrates how easily the simple habit of coupon clipping can get out of control.
 One minute you’re making a killing on a 2-for-1 Cool Ranch Dorritos coupon, the next minute you’re converting your 2 car garage into a stockpile storage room that has enough Lady Speedstick to last you until the Rapture.